Alliancebernstein L.P. Sells 1,264 Shares of Emergent BioSolutions Inc. (NYSE:EBS)

-Alliancebernstein L.P. lowered its position in shares of Emergent BioSolutions Inc. (NYSE:EBS) by 0.9% during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+Alliancebernstein L.P. lessened its stake in shares of Emergent BioSolutions Inc. (NYSE:EBS) by 0.9% during the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
 The firm owned 141,226 shares of the biopharmaceutical company’s stock after selling 1,264 shares during the period.
-Alliancebernstein L.P. owned 0.27% of Emergent BioSolutions worth $12,654,000 as of its most recent filing with the Securities and Exchange Commission.
+Alliancebernstein L.P. owned 0.27% of Emergent BioSolutions worth $12,654,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors have also recently made changes to their positions in the company.
-Outlook Wealth Advisors LLC increased its stake in Emergent BioSolutions by 2.1% during the 4th quarter.
-Outlook Wealth Advisors LLC now owns 5,282 shares of the biopharmaceutical company’s stock worth $473,000 after acquiring an additional 108 shares during the period.
-Great Valley Advisor Group Inc. increased its stake in Emergent BioSolutions by 8.3% during the 4th quarter.
-Great Valley Advisor Group Inc. now owns 2,490 shares of the biopharmaceutical company’s stock worth $223,000 after acquiring an additional 190 shares during the period.
-Private Capital Group LLC increased its stake in Emergent BioSolutions by 11.4% during the 4th quarter.
-Private Capital Group LLC now owns 1,910 shares of the biopharmaceutical company’s stock worth $171,000 after acquiring an additional 195 shares during the period.
-Russell Investments Group Ltd. increased its stake in Emergent BioSolutions by 1.0% during the 4th quarter.
-Russell Investments Group Ltd. now owns 21,532 shares of the biopharmaceutical company’s stock worth $1,938,000 after acquiring an additional 218 shares during the period.
-Finally, Argus Investors Counsel Inc. increased its stake in Emergent BioSolutions by 2.9% during the 4th quarter.
-Argus Investors Counsel Inc. now owns 7,853 shares of the biopharmaceutical company’s stock worth $704,000 after acquiring an additional 223 shares during the period.
-Institutional investors own 80.23% of the company’s stock.
+Other institutional investors also recently bought and sold shares of the company.
+IFP Advisors Inc boosted its holdings in shares of Emergent BioSolutions by 604.8% during the 3rd quarter.
+IFP Advisors Inc now owns 296 shares of the biopharmaceutical company’s stock valued at $31,000 after acquiring an additional 254 shares in the last quarter.
+Daiwa Securities Group Inc. acquired a new position in Emergent BioSolutions during the 3rd quarter worth about $31,000.
+Riverview Trust Co acquired a new position in Emergent BioSolutions during the 4th quarter worth about $30,000.
+Point72 Hong Kong Ltd acquired a new position in Emergent BioSolutions during the 3rd quarter worth about $59,000.
+Finally, Patriot Financial Group Insurance Agency LLC lifted its holdings in Emergent BioSolutions by 628.7% during the 4th quarter.
+Patriot Financial Group Insurance Agency LLC now owns 1,217 shares of the biopharmaceutical company’s stock worth $109,000 after buying an additional 1,050 shares during the period.
+Hedge funds and other institutional investors own 80.23% of the company’s stock.

-Several equities research analysts recently weighed in on EBS shares.
-Wells Fargo & Company downgraded Emergent BioSolutions from an “overweight” rating to an “equal weight” rating and set a $110.00 price objective on the stock. in a report on Friday, January 8th.
-Chardan Capital raised Emergent BioSolutions from a “neutral” rating to a “buy” rating and set a $112.00 target price on the stock in a report on Tuesday.
-Finally, Zacks Investment Research downgraded Emergent BioSolutions from a “strong-buy” rating to a “hold” rating and set a $92.00 target price on the stock. in a report on Wednesday, November 11th.
-Four investment analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-Emergent BioSolutions presently has a consensus rating of “Buy” and a consensus target price of $95.43.
+Several research analysts have commented on the company.
+Wells Fargo & Company downgraded Emergent BioSolutions from an “overweight” rating to an “equal weight” rating and set a $110.00 target price on the stock. in a report on Friday, January 8th.
+Chardan Capital raised Emergent BioSolutions from a “neutral” rating to a “buy” rating and set a $112.00 price objective for the company in a research report on Tuesday.
+Finally, Zacks Investment Research lowered Emergent BioSolutions from a “strong-buy” rating to a “hold” rating and set a $92.00 price objective for the company. in a research report on Wednesday, November 11th.
+Four investment analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+The company currently has a consensus rating of “Buy” and a consensus target price of $95.43.

 In related news, CEO Robert Kramer sold 19,026 shares of the business’s stock in a transaction dated Friday, January 15th.
 The stock was sold at an average price of $106.01, for a total value of $2,016,946.26.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
 Insiders own 14.10% of the company’s stock.